NewtonScript/newtonscript.github.com/CONTRIBUTING.md

 You will need the following to contribute:

 * A [GithHub](http://github.com) account for submitting pull requests
-* A familiarity with HTML5
+* A familiarity with HTML5, CSS3 experience is a plus

 MAKING CHANGES
 --------------